-For a device that is designed to exist within a human body for long stretches of time may have a titanium base that electronic components will be adhered to and then the whole package will be encapsulated with a highly lubricious, non-reactive polymer.
+A device that is designed to exist within a human body for long stretches of time may have a titanium base that electronic components will adhere to.
+Then the whole package will be encapsulated with a highly lubricious, non-reactive polymer.
 It is critical that the electronics are bonded strongly and securely to the titanium and that the polymer can adhere to the device.

 For this article, however, we’re just focusing on cleaning the metal, but if you’re interested in adhesion for difficult to bond to polymers, check out this resource.

 Vapor degreasers are becoming more common as they are touted as being more economical and safer for the environment.
-The later point isn’t necessarily accurate since many of these machines are being used with halogenated solvents which are being found to be harmful to patients, manufacturing employees and the environment.
-The EPA is putting restrictions on their use and have already banned them from inclusion in consumer products such as paint remover.
+The latter point isn’t necessarily accurate since many of these machines are being used with halogenated solvents, which are being found to be harmful to patients, manufacturing employees, and the environment.
+The EPA is putting restrictions on their use and has already banned them from inclusion in consumer products such as paint removers.

-These changes are always good to stay aware of because changing the solvents used can have a major impact on the wash efficacy.
+These changes are always good to stay aware of because changing the solvents used can have a major impact on the wash's efficacy.

 Testing for adhesion-resistant contamination before and after washes will resolve this issue and flag when recirculated fluids are no longer producing coating-ready surfaces.